altairwei/CharacterCreator/README.md

 If you play with the `Necromancy` or the `Druidism` mod, you will also have the choice to unlock the `Necromancy` or the `Druidism` skill tree.

+## Supported Languages

+Currently this mod is available in English, Russian and Chinese.

 ## Installation

 Since this mod was made through MSL, you first need to install it and then patching the game with it.